-The Strong Bones Strength Training Program is a community based strength training program aimed at mid-life and older women.
+The Strong Bodies Strength Training Program is a community based strength training program aimed at mid-life and older women.
 The benefits of strength training for older men & women have been studied extensively and include:

 - Increased muscle mass and strength